 I’m currently an Applied Scientist at Amazon where I help this cute robot see the world with fast, accurate, and energy efficient computer vision.
 I recently graduated with a PhD in Electrical and Computer Engineering from Cornell University where I was advised by Prof Adrian Sampson.

-My graduate research focusses on hardware for embedded computer vision.
-In my work I’ve found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
+My graduate research focused on efficient computer vision.
+I’ve found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
 For this reason I see myself as a system creator rather than a hardware or software developer.

 As an entrepreneurial engineer I quickly gravitated to both industrial and academic research.
-While finishing my M.S. at UMass Amherst I formed Firebrand Innovations as a way of monetizing intellectual property I developed while in highschool.
-These days I can be found in Cornell’s Computer Systems Laboratory plugging away at code for powerful new computer vision systems.
+While finishing my M.S. at UMass Amherst I formed Firebrand Innovations as a way of monetizing intellectual property I developed while in high school.
+These days I can be found in Amazon’s robotics lab building powerful and exciting new computer vision systems.

 M.S. in Electrical and Computer Engineering, 2014

 Rensselaer Polytechnic Institute

 Using a reversible imaging pipeline to optimize sensor and ISP design for computer vision